Murders of Greg and Kimberly Malnory: Double murder

 On April 6, 1997, a married couple were attacked and murdered during their fishing trip by a known acquaintance at a fish farm in Charlotte County, Florida.

 On that day, Gregory Philip Malnory Jr. and his wife Kimberly Ann Malnory were invited to the South Florida Sod Farm by Greg's co-worker James Dennis Ford, who arranged for a fishing trip with the couple at the farm.
 The Malnorys and their 22-month-old daughter Maranda arrived at the farm in their family truck.

 After the couple arrived that afternoon, Ford attacked them with a rifle.
 He first attacked Greg, shooting him in the head before he bludgeoned him in the head with a presumed blunt weapon and slitting his throat.
 Kimberly, who was injured at that time, escaped and managed to save her daughter by strapping her to the backseat of the truck.
 However, Ford caught up to Kimberly and attacked her, raping her before he violently battered her and executed her with the rifle.

 The following day, on April 7, 1997, a farm worker found the Malnorys' bodies; their daughter Maranda, trapped for more than 18 hours inside the truck, was alive but dehydrated, suffering from insect bites, and had traces of her mother's blood on her body.
 Maranda was taken to St. Joseph's Hospital in Port Charlotte.

 An autopsy report showed that at least seven blunt force injuries were inflicted to Greg's head and face, most likely by an axe, and the throat was slit nearly from ear to ear.
 The medical examiner certified that Greg was disabled by the bullet in his head, and the wounds caused by bludgeoning and the slit wound resulted in Greg's death.
-Kimberly sustained nine blunt force injuries to her head, one of which fractured and penetrated her skull, and Ford's semen was found in her vaginal area, which proved that Ford raped her before he killing her by bludgeoning and shooting.
+Kimberly sustained nine blunt force injuries to her head, one of which fractured and penetrated her skull, and Ford's semen was found in her vaginal area, which proved that Ford raped her before killing her by bludgeoning and shooting.